gumption/lifelines/docs/Intro to lifelines.rst

 .. note::  Don't like the shaded area for confidence intervals?
 See below for examples on how to change this.

-The median time in office, which defines the point in time where on average 1/2 of the population has expired, is a property:
+The median time in office is the point in time where, on average, half of the population has expired.
+This is defined as a property:

 .. code:: python